-The market price of our ordinary shares since the merger, and the market price of the common stock of our Stratasys, Inc. subsidiary prior to the merger, have been subject to substantial fluctuation.
-During 2011, the common stock of Stratasys, Inc. traded at prices ranging between \$18.00 and \$55.43, and, during 2012, at prices ranging between \$29.74 and \$41.75 (up until the announcement of the merger on April 16) and between \$41.64 and \$79.25 (from the announcement of the merger on April 16 until the closing of the merger on December 1).
-Following the merger, our ordinary shares have traded at prices ranging from \$65.62 to \$92.30 (through February 15, 2013).
+The market price of our ordinary shares since the Stratasys-Objet merger has been subject to substantial fluctuation.
+During 2013 and the early part of 2014 (through February 14, 2014), our ordinary shares have traded at prices ranging from \$62.50 to \$136.46.
 It is likely that the price of our ordinary shares will continue to be subject to substantial fluctuation regardless of our operating results or financial condition due to a number of factors, including:

-- whether we achieve the perceived benefits of the merger as rapidly or to the extent anticipated by financial or industry analysts; - whether the effect of the merger on our business and prospects is consistent with the expectations of financial or industry analysts; - variations in our and our competitors' results of operations and financial condition; - market acceptance of our products; - the mix of products that we sell, and related services that we provide, during any period; - changes in earnings estimates or recommendations by securities analysts; - development of new competitive systems and services by others; - our announcements of technological innovations or new products; - delays between our expenditures to develop and market new or enhanced systems and consumables and the generation of sales from those products; - · developments concerning intellectual property rights; - changes in the amount that we spend to develop, acquire or license new products, technologies or businesses; - changes in our expenditures to promote our products and services; - changes in the cost of satisfying our warranty obligations and servicing our installed base of systems; - success or failure of research and development projects of the combined company or its competitors; - the general tendency towards volatility in the market prices of shares of technology companies; and - general market conditions and other factors, including factors unrelated to our operating performance.
+- whether we achieve the perceived benefits of the Stratasys-Objet merger or other mergers or acquisitions as rapidly or to the extent anticipated by financial or industry analysts: - whether the effects of the Stratasys-Objet merger or other mergers or acquisitions on our business and prospects are consistent with the expectations of financial or industry analysts; - variations in our and our competitors' results of operations and financial condition; - market acceptance of our products; - the mix of products that we sell, and related services that we provide, during any period; - changes in earnings estimates or recommendations by securities analysts; - development of new competitive systems and services by others; - our announcements of technological innovations or new products; - · delays between our expenditures to develop and market new or enhanced systems and consumables and the generation of sales from those products; - · developments concerning intellectual property rights; - changes in the amount that we spend to develop, acquire or license new products, technologies or businesses; - changes in our expenditures to promote our products and services; - changes in the cost of satisfying our warranty obligations and servicing our installed base of systems; - success or failure of research and development projects of the combined company or its competitors; - the general tendency towards volatility in the market prices of shares of technology companies; and - general market conditions and other factors, including factors unrelated to our operating performance.